mtgjson/mtgjson-website/docs/abstract-models/all-prices/index.md

       content: All Prices
   - - meta
     - name: description
-      content: The All Prices Abstract Model describes the properties of card prices based on a card UUID.
+      content: The All Prices Abstract Model describes the properties of card prices based on a card's uuid property.
   - - meta
     - property: og:description
-      content: The All Prices Abstract Model describes the properties of card prices based on a card UUID.
+      content: The All Prices Abstract Model describes the properties of card prices based on a card's uuid property.
   - - meta
     - name: keywords
       content: mtg, magic the gathering, mtgjson, json, all prices